Born in the hatchery.

 The life cycle begins in the hatchery in Nazaré.

-The first step is the conditioning and spawning of the breeders.
+The first step is the conditioning and spawning of the broodstock.

 The second step is larval cultivation until metamorphosis.

-The third step is seed cultivation in the hatchery and in the nursery.
+The third step is seed cultivation in the hatchery and later in the nursery and farm.